LSIR/gender-tracker/activelearning/README.md

 ### Backend

 The backend uses the Django framework.
 The `activelearning` package contains all code relating to Django settings and administration.
-The `backend` package contains the model for the backend.
+The `backend` package contains the model for the labelled data.